Skip to main content

 2. Repo-specific enrichments live in the hub, not in the target repo, under a public-repos/{repo}/ directory

-4. New developers run agentboot connect to pull content from the hub on first clone
+4. New developers run agentboot install --connect to pull content from the hub on first clone

 Hub structure with public repos: